 We have been working with several Housing Associations (and talking to many more), about how Robotic Process Automation (RPA) can be applied within their organisations.
 Here are some Housing Association application examples;

 Automated Housing Benefit Payment Processing – Every month local authorities need to send Housing benefit payment files to the Housing Association.
 Typically, these are in different formats and manipulation is required before they can be uploaded to the Housing Management System.
 Payments are then reconciled against the banking records.
-RPA could automatically re-format the files, upload the information into the relevant systems and perform a percentage of the reconciliation.
+RPA automatically re-formats the files, uploads the information into the relevant systems and performs a reconciliation

 Incoming Contact Management - A customer care team would distribute emails from clients to the relevant departments to answer or handle a query.
 A robot could be used to automate this task by reading the email, identifying its purpose and sending it to the correct CRM queue.
 In addition, it could perform back-office tasks to complete requests and reply to emails attaching the correct information.